syncfusion-content/xamarin-docs/Xamarin/DateTime-Range-Navigator/minorandmajorscale.md

 ---
 layout: post
-title: Major and Minor scales in Xamarin DateTimeRangeNavigator | Syncfusion®
+title: Major and Minor scales in Xamarin DateTimeRangeNavigator | Syncfusion
 description: Learn here all about Major and Minor scales support in Syncfusion® Xamarin DateTime Range Navigator (SfDateTimeRangeNavigator) control and more.
 platform: xamarin
 control: SfDateTimeRangeNavigator